Martin-Seysen/mmgroup/docs/source/demo_reduction.rst

 Demonstration code for the reduction algorithm
 ===============================================

-This chapter is yet under construction!

 This chapter has been written for a mathmatically-inclinded reader who wants to read an implementation demonstrating the reduction algorithm for the Monster group in :cite:`Seysen22`.
-In the section we present a Python implementation of that reduction algorithm.
+In this section we present a Python implementation of that reduction algorithm.
 This implementation has been optimized for readability, and not for speed; but it can still be executed and tested.